How Much Does Well Drilling Cost in 2025?

 The costs of installing a well go beyond the cost of drilling the well itself.
 You’ll also need to pay for the rest of the well system to supply your property with groundwater.
 Here are the main expenses associated with a new water well system installation besides drilling:

-Beyond these costs, the type of casing and its width) greatly impacts the final cost of the new well system installation.
+Beyond these costs, the type of casing and its width significantly impact the final cost of installing the new well system.
 Well casing supports the walls of the well, ensuring it doesn’t cave in while keeping dirt, rocks, and other debris from entering your water supply.
 Here are the most common types of well casings:

 • PVC: $6 to $10 per foot; best for corrosion resistance in more acidic, low-alkaline water.